RavenTheRat/GrapeVine-CS35L/README.md

 AUTH0_CLIENT_SECRET="CLIENT_SECRET"
 ```

+For TAs, our auth0 keys are provided in the .env.
+Please don't do anything evil.

 Next, you must create a MySQL database.
 This database may be set up locally or in the cloud.
 For development, we recommend following [these steps](https://dev.mysql.com/doc/mysql-getting-started/en/) to set up MySQL locally.